Skip to Content

 The feeling of your chest hair not curling under your shirt, not being tugged by your cardigan and not sticking out above your V-neck is bliss.

-It feels smoother, silkier and to be honest it can even feel lighter.
+It feels smoother, and silkier and to be honest it can even feel lighter.

 The sensation I’ve just described is very much physical.
 It’s physical comfort.
 But the psychological relief is also very significant – this ties into the boosting confidence aspect we’ve already talked about.